hummingbot/hummingbot-site/docs/academy-content/posts/using-dydx-v4-with-hummingbot/index.md

    [![image](24.png)](24.png)

-For more details on strategy configurations and additional options that are not covered during initial creation, refer to the [Perpetual Market Making](../../../strategies/perpetual-market-making.md) documentation.
+For more details on V2 Strategies or other available controllers, check out the Controllers section of [V2 Strategies](../../../v2-strategies/controllers/index.md) documentation.
+Please note that since dYdX only supports **one-way mode** some V2 Strategies that use Hedge mode may not work correctly with the controller.

 ## Using dYdX with Hummingbot Dashboard